skeep-exogee/okta-auth-js/docs/idx.md

 ###### `availableSteps?`

 It provides information for avaiable next steps.

 ### API Reference

 #### `idx.authenticate`

-The convenience method for `authentication` flow.
+The convenience method for starting an `authentication` flow.

 Example (Two factors auth with email authenticator):